- Interested in joining SCAN? Galleries, museums, unis, curators, artists all welcome to join our growing network… https://t.co/HV8w2ExM83

 - New data laws in May2018 are intimidating but important! @culture_public consider what cultural orgs need to know https://t.co/HEJjac4D8f

 - Interesting read on what happens after closing down a commercial gallery, focusing on NY dealers via @artnet https://t.co/kUfNqHjbco

 Browse content by theme:

-Arabella sits on the Boards of Street Level Photoworks, and is Acting Chair of the Scottish Contemporary Art Network.
+Arabella Chairs the Board of Street Level Photoworks.
 She recently sat on the Visual Arts Review Panel at Creative Scotland and previously worked as a Specialist Advisor to the Scottish Arts Council.
 Arabella is also a member of SCAN’s board.